rnd-forests/icommerce/README.md

 This method is used here to make sure the customer is persisted in our database before moving on to other actions.
 We don't implement a chain of blocking calls between a lot of microservices here, so this method is suitable for our current use case.

 This communication style has downsides.
 For example, `customer` microservice need to be reachable from `order-processor` microservice; otherwise, the operation carried by `order-processor` will fail.
 In that situation, `order-processor` microservice need to decide on complensating action to carry out.
-On possible action could be retrying the call until we reach a timeout or a maximum number of retries.
+On possible action could be retrying the call until we reach a timeout or a maximum number of retries (in our application, when calling to `customer` microservice, we utilize retry capability of `got` package to retry request maximum of three times).
 Another issue is that `customer` may have a slow response time due to high load, network latency or performance degration.
 In those cases, the overall operation will be blocked for a prolonged period of time.

 ##### Asynchronous Nonblocking using Message Broker